Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Trajectory Moves and Topologies

 \section{Trajectory Moves and Topologies}

-In this section, we analyze how agents revise queries step by step, a defining characteristic of agentic search that exposes intermediate decision-making and supports more fine-grained analysis than single-shot querying.
+In this section, we analyze how agents revise queries step by step.
+This is a defining characteristic of agentic search that exposes intermediate decision-making and supports more fine-grained analysis than single-shot querying.